mitre/heimdall2/README.md

 #### Running via Cloud.gov

 Cloud.gov is a [FEDRAMP moderate Platform-as-a-Service (PaaS)](https://marketplace.fedramp.gov/#!/product/18f-cloudgov?sort=productName).
-This repository includes a sample [manifest.yml](manifest.yml) file ready to be pushed and run the latest version of Heimdall2 as a container.
+This repository includes a sample [manifest.yml.example](manifest.yml.example) file ready to be pushed and run the latest version of Heimdall2 as a container.
+Make a copy of the example file and update the key values as appropriate.
+`$ cp manifest.yml.example manifest.yml`

 1. Setup a cloud.gov account - https://cloud.gov/docs/getting-started/accounts/